liorp/liorp.github.io/_pages/resume.md

 ### 2016 – 2018 Chief iOS Developer at iStudent

-I was responsible for the iOS version of iStudent app for students.
+I was in charge of the iOS version of iStudent app for students.
 This app gives discounts for students at many places throughout Israel.

 ### 2016 – 2017 Chief Digital Officer at Bar Ilan University’s Students’ Association

-I was responsible for the new website and IT of Bar Ilan University’s Students’ Association.
+I was in charge of the new website and IT of Bar Ilan University’s Students’ Association.

 ### 2012 – 2016 Developing Apps